Credit Card Icon

 • Manage stress: We know that stress can be a trigger for outbreaks.
 Practicing relaxation techniques, such as deep breathing or meditation, may offer you some comfort and support.

-• Protect your eyes from sunlight: Wearing sunglasses is a simple yet effective way to shield your eyes from UV rays, which can sometimes exacerbate symptoms.
+• Protect your eyes from sunlight: Wearing sunglasses is a simple yet effective way to protect your eyes from sunlight, which can sometimes exacerbate symptoms.

 • Follow your doctor’s advice: If you have a history of ocular herpes, your eye care provider may recommend long-term antiviral prophylaxis to help prevent further recurrences.
 Regular check-ups are essential for monitoring your eye health, and we encourage you to stay proactive about your care.